Warship Wednesday, April 15, 2015: Big Jean and the Boston Brawler

 1948 off St. Nazaire, France

-In the early 1950s, she sailed on a number of good will trips around Europe and to New York but was never fully manned; only carrying half-crews due to postwar funding shortfalls.
+In the early 1950s, she sailed on many goodwill trips around Europe and to New York but was never fully manned; only carrying half-crews due to postwar funding shortfalls.
 She was more of a heavily armed and armored cruise ship and flag-waver than an active ship of the line.

 Displacement: 35,000 tons standard as designed, 48,950 t at full load, in 1949